pandas-dev/pandas/doc/source/reference/arrays.rst

 Boolean (with NA)   :class:`BooleanDtype`     :class:`bool`      :ref:`api.arrays.bool`
 =================== ========================= ================== =============================

-Pandas and third-party libraries can extend NumPy's type system (see :ref:`extending.extension-types`).
+pandas and third-party libraries can extend NumPy's type system (see :ref:`extending.extension-types`).
 The top-level :meth:`array` method can be used to create a new array, which may be stored in a :class:`Series`, :class:`Index`, or as a column in a :class:`DataFrame`.